MicrosoftDocs/power-automate-docs/articles/desktop-flows/trigger-desktop-flows.md

 ## Known limitations

 - We currently support up to 70 desktop flows runs per minute for every connection.
-- It is not supported to disable the **Asynchronous Pattern** under settings of a 'Run a flow built with Power Automate for desktop' action in a cloud flow.
+- Cancelling a parent cloud flow won't stop its child desktop flows if the **Asynchronous Pattern** is disabled under the 'Run a flow built with Power Automate for desktop' action settings.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]